SherG/perpetual-elm/exampleSite/content/services/sloc.md

 ## Apply for an SLOC first

-If you're interested in an SLOC it's best to apply for it first, before applying for other forms of fast funding, like a merchant cash advance.
-This is because other inquiries will be added to your credit report which may make it harder to get an SLCO approved.
+If you're interested in an SLOC it's best to apply for it before applying for other forms of fast funding.

+This is because those other inquiries will be added to your credit report which may make it harder to get an SLOC approved.

 ## What is the maximum amount available via an SLOC?

 With good credit it's possible to obtain up to $300,000 if the merchant uses 2 additional guarantors.
-In other words, the merchant will have to have 2 or 3 additional cosigners with perfect credit no exceptions.
+Those additional cosigners will need excellent credit, no exceptions.

 ## Combination funding